chelahmy/harubi-front/README.md

 Harubi Front comes with a user-based application with access control by roles.
 It also has basic user groups.
 The application can be extended.
 Or, totally new applications can be created using the framework.
 The built-in application can be made as an example.
 There are various reusable components in the built-in application such as table listing and sorting, searching and filtering, and client-side access control.
+It is also translatable.
+It comes with a Malay translation.

 The framework is page-based.
 Every page is based on a pair of a HTML and a Javascript files.
 A breadcrumb can be set to navigate from page to page.
 Communication with a Harubi server is asynchronous.
 Hence, a page must be made ready with